Jkelly97/what-would-jesus-do/docs/index.md

 * Using a form of user account service to store favorite passages and recent searches

 > This api will be used to provide users with accounts.
-In doing so they will be provided with the ability to save searches, passages and searches of churches.
+By creating an account they will be provided with the ability to save searches, passages and searches of churches.
 > Yes the application will be usable without the help of this api.
 >https://developers.google.com/admin-sdk/directory/v1/guides/manage-users